Share this article

 We can fund expanded access to care, but we need your help.
 To improve access to coverage for more North Carolinians, here’s what you need to know.

-Across our state, there are half a million individuals currently in the “coverage gap.”
+Across our state, there are approximately 600,000 individuals currently in the “coverage gap.”
 This means that they don’t qualify for Medicaid, but they also don’t earn enough to buy an insurance plan on the federal marketplace.
 Currently, low-income parents and adults without dependent children have no access to coverage – which often prevents them from seeing the doctor, managing chronic conditions, and obtaining necessary prescriptions.

 60% are working families